 Movies

-[Rec] is a lovely thrill that smartly uses modern techniques to its best advantage, creating a truly creepy and tense atmosphere where so many films have failed before.
+[Rec] is an extreme thrill that aptly uses modern techniques to its best advantage, creating a truly creepy and tense atmosphere where so many films before it have failed.

 Plaza knows how to deliver a fun, action-filled zombie flick that harbors some kick-ass gore and a few very funny moments.